Search the Site

 New and Growing Markets

 The markets for Ontario's food processors are growing and there is a strong push for more locally grown and processed food.
-Local demand for end-consumer products is extensive with the Heartland's farmers helping to feed a province of more than 12 million people.
+Local demand for end-consumer products is extensive with the Heartland's farmers helping to feed a province of more than 14 million people.
 The huge consumer market of Toronto, Canada's largest city, lies just 1.5 hours away.

 Many Growing Advantages

-Ontario food and beverage processors enjoy many competitive advantages.
-Energy costs in Canada's Industrial Heartland are lower than Michigan and Ohio for both electricity and natural gas.
-Operating expenses also tend to be lower than in other American Midwest states, and are competitive with sites in the Southeastern states.
+• Energy costs in Canada's Industrial Heartland are lower than Michigan and Ohio for both electricity and natural gas.
+Operating expenses also tend to be lower than or competitive with most U.S. states.

 Thriving Research Community